RezaTaheri01/telegram-store-bot/README.md

 - **Product Management**:
   - Displays categories and products dynamically.
   - Supports product purchase via balance deduction.
+- **Customization**:
+  - In bot_settings.py you can customize:
+    - Count of Category, Product in row
+    - All texts
+    - Your own first and second language
+    - Inline Button's text and callback_data
+    - Payment link time limit

 ### Django Backend
 - **Database Models**: